Edward Fitzgerald and Yacht Scandal

 Eventually, feeling his age and following the rift with Posh, Fitzgerald sold Scandal to William Cuthbert Quilter, who was to eventually build Bawdsey Manor: he renamed her Sapphire although soon upgraded to grander yachts.

 Scandal had a long career after this.
 Her rig was altered to a cutter then a ketch: she was eventually scrapped after being damaged in 1930, a life of nearly seventy years.
-Thomas Churchyard5There is a collection of Churchyard paintings online. made a sketch of her, although this is probably lost.
+Thomas Churchyard5There is a collection of Churchyard paintings online. made a sketch of her, this one is closest albeit a poor representation of Scandal.

 Sources